Future Learning works with Top Irish Secondary Schools all over Ireland to offer year round and term academic placements.

 Dates & Enrollment

-<!-The Irish secondary school year runs from August 27th 2014 to May 29th 2015.
-We recommend registering your interest before the Christmas break.–>
+The Irish secondary school year runs from the last week of August to the last week of May.
+We recommend registering your interest before the Christmas break.

 Please contact us for FAQ’s, high school pricing and enrolment forms email@example.com